M2KDevelopments/gohighlevel/README.md

 ## Brief Overview of the Library GHL APP
 We recommend that you glance over the official <a href="https://highlevel.stoplight.io/docs/integrations/0443d7d1a4bd0-overview" target="_blank">Go Highlevel Documentation</a>.
 We have tried to make the library have a corresponding function for each endpoint.
 Enjoy the intellisense!

-## Brief Overview of the Library GHL API Key
+## Brief Overview of the Library GHL using API Key
 We recommend that you glance over the official <a href="https://public-api.gohighlevel.com/#intro" target="_blank">Go Highlevel Documentation</a>.
 We have tried to make the library have a corresponding function for each endpoint.
 Enjoy the intellisense!